RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ### Keep your team in the loop.

+When requesting vacation days, send your request to the Director of Engineering.
-Please put your days off and major appointments on your google calendar as OOO.
+Once your request has been approved put your days off on your google calendar as an Out of Office event.
+Please also put major appointments as OOO so your team knows that you will not be available.
 Email [team](mailto:team@radialdevgroup.com) to notify them of the days you will be out.
 Please update your team if there are any significant changes to your calendar.

 ## Compensation

+### Pay Dates

+Employees will be paid twenty-four times per year, on the 1st and 16th of the month.
+If that day is a weekend or holiday, they will be paid on the preceding business day.

+### Salaried Employees

+Salaried employees will be paid $65,520/year.

 ### Hourly Employees

 Hourly employees will be paid $31.50/hour.
 The pay period ends five (5) business days before the pay date.

-### Salaried Employees
-Salaried employees will be paid $65,520/year.

-### Pay Dates
-Employees will be paid twenty-four times per year, on the 1st and 16th of the month.
-If that day is a weekend or holiday, they will be paid on the preceding business day.

 ## Availability

 Adding absences to your work calendar is necessary so that your planned time off can be accounted for during resource planning.
 Client communication should occur between 9am and 6pm M-F only, except by absolute necessity.

+### Salaried Employees

+Salaried staff should plan to be available between 10:00am and 3:00pm on days when they are working.
+Please be sure to notify the team via email if you are unable to be available during core hours.

 ### Hourly Employees

 Hourly employees may set their availability as needed.
 It is greatly appreciated if changes to availability are made prior to the Wednesday before the sprint starts and communicated to their manager.

-### Salaried Employees
-Salaried staff should plan to be available between 10:00am and 3:00pm on days when they are working.
-Please be sure to notify the team via email if you are unable to be available during core hours.

 ## Furloughs, Hours reduction, etc

 ### Hourly Employees

 Hourly employees may be requested to take a reduction in hours.
 If so, individuals will be assisted in applying for temporary unemployment benefits upon request.

 ## PTO

+### Salaried Employees

+PTO Hours will be accrued at a rate of 11.67 Hours per pay period with a maximum of 280 per year.

 ### Hourly Employees (at 31.50 rate, only)

 PTO hours will be accrued at a rate of .268 hours per hour worked.

 **Philosophy**:
-- In order for part-time or hourly staff to be paid equitably their accrual needs to include the 2 weeks of december closure and 2 weeks of holidays which can be taken as floating holidays or on the date.
+- In order for part-time or hourly staff to be paid equitably their accrual needs to include the 2 weeks of December closure and 2 weeks of holidays which can be taken as floating holidays or on the date.
-- The expectation is that hourly employees will not be compensated for professional development time, but are estimated to spend 3 hours weekly for Retrospectives, 1:1's, and other administrative concerns, totalling 35-hours per week maximum.
+- The expectation is that hourly employees will not be compensated for professional development time, but are estimated to spend 3 hours weekly on average for Retrospectives, 1:1's, and other administrative concerns, totaling 35-hours per week maximum.
-- The total accrual is 384.58 hours
+- The total accrual is 384.58 hours of PTO

-### Salaried Employees
+### Holidays

-PTO Hours will be accrued at a rate of 11.67 Hours per pay period with a maximum of 280 per year.
+Radial will be closed on the following days and employees are expected to not work.
+- Employee Appreciation Day (first Friday in March)
+- Memorial Day
+- Independence Day
+- Labor Day
+- Thanksgiving Day & the Friday after Thanksgiving
+- "Voting Day" (the Monday 8 days before the November Election Day for municipal, county and state elections). **Because Colorado generally votes early by mail, we take the time to research and fill out our ballots on a less-disruptive day.**
+- Annual Winter closure (two weeks) as announced

 ### Sick Time and Self Care

 Life is bumpy.
 We are happy to accommodate the bumpiness of life.
 These generally could include items such as being out of the office for a few hours for a doctor's appointment, renewing your driver's license, participating in a citizenship activity, et cetera.
 If you are sick or struggling in some other way, you may, having given notice to your team, take the time you need to take to be better.
 Having notified your team, you may take up to a day for any sort of self care reason, without prior permission.
 Please use PTO for this time.
 If you believe that this will limit your ability to take vacation as otherwise scheduled or planned, please request an exception.
 Exceptions will be evaluated on a case-by-case basis and may be recategorized 'Personal time' by management, and excused.

 If you are sick, stay home.
 Don't give us your germs.